on-api/on-api/equipment_based_localization.md

 ***Response***
 * `201 Created`
 * `400 Bad Request`
+* `409 Conflict`

 The response should contain a Json structure with the added vendorids.
 If no vendorID was added then `vendorids` should be an empty list.
+If the request contains a already registered vendorId the response is 409 Conflict.
 The format is the same as in the request.